soladity/integrations/Contributing.md

 We're huge fans of open-source, and absolutely we love getting good contributions!
 Integrations are available to thousands of Segment customers and we have hundreds of integrations in already in our queue, so it's important that you do the following _before writing a pull request_.

-  1. Apply to be a Segment partner: https://segment.com/docs/partners/join-the-platform/
+  1. Apply to be a Segment partner: https://segment.com/docs/partners/
-  2. Complete a Technical Survey: https://segment.com/partners/techqs
-  3. Hear from the Segment team with the details for submitting your pull request.
+  2. Hear from the Segment team with the details for submitting your pull request.

 ## Getting Setup